warp-contracts/gateway/README.md

    with the help of the customized Vartex gateway).
 5. Even better protection against forks - analyzing blocks history
 6. As the amount of data being transferred is rather huge - consider moving from json to protobuf?
-7. A fully featured web app that will allow browsing and interacting with contracts